-Associate Professor Ian Rutherfurd
+Professor Ian Rutherfurd

 , Ian’s research interest is in river processes and management, with a particular interest in fluvial geomorphology, including sediment transport, hydrology and hydraulics.
 He is heavily involved in State and National programs to restore the environmental conditions of aquatic systems.

 , Barb is an aquatic ecologist, with research experience in basic population and community ecology in both freshwater and marine environments.